 We believe in freedom of expression and association as defined in Articles 18, 19 and 20 of the UDHR.
 We develop technology to circumvent Internet censorship, to protect and empower online voices, and to secure online communications.
 Our interpretation of these rights on the Internet is reflected in our terms of service and our manifesto.

 We are software developers and system engineers, cryptographers, security auditors, penetration testers, project managers, trainers, anthropologists, communicators and more!
 Most importantly, we’re all driven to promote and defend principles enshrined within the eQualit.ie Manifesto contact any of us using name @ equalit.ie

-Dmitri is the founder and director of eQualit.ie with over a decade of experience working on digital security and privacy technology within the human rights and independent media sector.
-He has led and participated in missions to over 40 countries, and is a recognised expert on technology training and organisational security.
+Dmitri is the founder and director of eQualit.ie with fifteen years experience working on digital security and privacy technology with civil society organizations.
+He has led and participated in missions to over 40 countries, and is a recognized expert on technology training and organizational security.
 He is the author of the Digital Security and Privacy for Human Rights Defenders manual and was a founding member and coordinator of the NGO-in-a-Box Security Edition project.
-He has helped to create worldwide networks of trainers, developed curricula for various security programs and is also a regular contributor to technology publications.
-But his real job is bringing up two kids and trying to be more at home.
+Since 2011, Dmitri has lead the eQualit.ie team and its various projects.

 Rodney has been working in system administration since 1991, implementing TCP/IP networks on frame relay.
 He became interested in open source solutions and soon after opened his own company focusing on deploying networking, software and systems.
 Rodney brings a wealth of experience, a steady hand and a thorough process to the maintenance of eQualit.ie’s infrastructure and system administration tasks.